Barry Switzer: Dallas Cowboys

 Switzer did not get to hire his own staff, as the assistant coaches from the previous season were retained.
-His first season was successful with the Cowboys, going 12–4 in his first season in 1994.
-They advanced all the way to the NFC Championship Game for the third straight year and played the San Francisco 49ers.
+His first season with the Cowboys was successful; they went 12–4 and advanced to the NFC Championship Game against the San Francisco 49ers for the third straight year.
 However, the game did not turn out well for the Cowboys, who were down 21–0 after two turnovers in the first five minutes of play.
-While the Cowboys did narrow the score to 24-14 (after a missed field goal from 27 yards) with a minute to play before halftime, Switzer elected to try reach for more points with passes on the suggestion of offensive coordinator Ernie Zampese rather than his idea to run the ball.
-The result was three incompletions that saw Dallas punt the ball away with enough time and favorable field position for San Francisco to score a touchdown pass to lead 31-14 at halftime.
-With less than seven minutes remaining, the Cowboys were down 38-28 and driving past midfield when Switzer committed a costly error.
+While the Cowboys did narrow the score to 24–14 (after a missed field goal from 27 yards) with a minute to play before halftime, Switzer elected to try and reach for more points with passes on the suggestion of offensive coordinator Ernie Zampese rather than his own idea to run the ball.
+The result was three incompletions, after which Dallas punted the ball away, leaving enough time and favorable field position for San Francisco to score a touchdown pass to lead 31–14 at halftime.
+With less than seven minutes remaining in the game, the Cowboys were down 38–28 and driving past midfield when Switzer committed a costly error.
 When Michael Irvin was bumped by Deion Sanders while being targeted for a pass, leading to an incompletion, Switzer was livid that pass interference wasn't called and made his plea to the officials.
-However, while he made the plea, demonstration the bump, he bumped the official, incurring a 15-yard penalty and leaving the Cowboys with a 3rd and 25 and an eventual loss on downs.
+While making the plea, to demonstrate the bump, he bumped the official, incurring a 15-yard penalty and leaving the Cowboys with a 3rd and 25 and an eventual loss on downs.
 The Cowboys failed to score on their next (and last) drive and lost 38–28.